KimJongTrill/Teruvia/AGT.md

 <div class='wide' style="text-align: left">

-* Always make sure your reports are up to date.
+* Always make sure your reports are up to date, or risk your status falling into decline.
-* Harm no unarmed person.
+* Harm no unarmed person, its a dick move.
-* You are beholden to laws but, not the makers of them.
 * Complete any accepted job to the best of your ability.
-* Try to keep less than legal activities to a minimum, however sometimes you need to get dirty to do some good.
+* Try to keep less than legal activities to a minimum, however sometimes you need to get dirty to do some "good".
 * Always look out for your party mates, but the best adventurer is one who can still fight.
 * Do nothing to bring defamation to Adventurers.